Savitha20-06/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 ## Book List

-1. Add your answer here...
+1. Atomic Habits — James Clear
-2. Add your answer here...
+2. The Psychology of Money — Morgan Housel
-3. Add your answer here...
+3. Deep Work — Cal Newport
-4. Add your answer here...
+4. How to Win Friends and Influence People — Dale Carnegie
-5. Add your answer here...
+5. The 7 Habits of Highly Effective People — Stephen R. Covey
-6. Add your answer here...
+6. Ikigai — Héctor García and Francesc Miralles
-7. Add your answer here...
+7. The Power of Now — Eckhart Tolle
-8. Add your answer here...
+8. Make Time — Jake Knapp and John Zeratsky
-9. Add your answer here...
+9. Mindset — Carol S. Dweck
-10. Add your answer here...
+10. The Almanack of Naval Ravikant — Eric Jorgenson

 ---